InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 No product is perfect, and this is where the honest part of the review begins.

 Problem 1: Turmeric stain.
-That one session with raw turmeric in week two left a yellow tint on the inside of the bowl.
+That one session with raw turmeric in week two left a yellow tint.
+The tint was on the inside of the bowl.
 I tried dish soap, baking soda, and lemon juice.
-The baking soda helped a little, but the stain is still faintly visible.
-It does not affect performance, but it looks less clean.
+The baking soda helped a little.
+But the stain is still faintly visible.
+It does not affect performance.
+But it looks less clean.

 Problem 3: Blade sharpness.
-On soft items like garlic and tomato, the blade still felt just as sharp as day one.
-But on almonds and cashews, I noticed it needed one extra pulse compared to week one.
-Not a big deal, but noticeable if you are paying attention.
+On soft items like garlic and tomato, the blade felt sharp.
+It was just as sharp as day one.
+But on almonds and cashews, I noticed a change.
+It needed one extra pulse compared to week one.
+Not a big deal, but noticeable.
+You notice if you are paying attention.

 Problem 4: Bowl ring scratch.
 A faint circular scratch appeared on the bottom of the bowl where the blade spins.
 It is cosmetic only — the bowl is not cracked or weakened.
 But it is there.